cbdevnet/ipmagnet/README.txt

 	SQLite modules for PHP5 (eg. php5-sqlite)
 	Read/write permissions for the user running the httpd on the database file AND the containing folder
+	The short_open_tag option should be set to "off" in php.ini

 Setup
 	Clone the repo into a folder that is available by the httpd.